hazaarlabs/hazaar-mvc/docs/src/docs/advanced/streams.md

 ## Client Side

 The client side is where most of the magic happens.
-Streaming HTTP data itself is not that complicated but by using the Hazaar MVC built-int jQuery plugin called $.stream(), we have provided a robust, reliable method of managing your chunks of data.
+Streaming HTTP data itself is not that complicated but by using the Hazaar built-int jQuery plugin called $.stream(), we have provided a robust, reliable method of managing your chunks of data.
 Basically when you call $controller->stream() on the server side, it pops out in the $.stream().progress() call back on the client.

 ```html
 <script>